 ALSO READProbe leak of answer to be tabled before assembly: Goa Speaker Probe leak of answer to be tabled before assembly: Goa Speaker Probe leak of answer to be tabled before assembly: Goa Speaker Saharanpur clashes: Ex-UP min's son booked for provocative post on social media Thai reform body suggests tight regulations on social media

+The inquiry will reveal the details," Sawant said.
+Cabral, who had forwarded the question, has also approached the privilege committee that will take an appropriate decision on the matter.
 "We don't know who has leaked it.
 It might be leaked through the government department or Kashinath Shetye himself who is also a government servant," Sawant said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)